Renfield

 R. M. Renfield is a fictional character who appears in Bram Stoker's 1897 Gothic horror novel Dracula.
 He is Count Dracula's deranged, fanatically devoted servant and familiar, helping him in his plan to turn Mina Harker into a vampire in return for a continuous supply of insects to consume and the promise of immortality.
 Throughout the novel, he resides in an asylum, where he is treated by Dr. John Seward.

-In the various film adaptations of the novel, he has been portrayed by actors such as Alexander Granach, Dwight Frye, Klaus Kinski, Tom Waits, Peter MacNicol, and Nicholas Hoult.
+In the various film adaptations of the novel, he has been portrayed by actors such as Alexander Granach, Dwight Frye, Roland Topor, Tom Waits, Peter MacNicol, Simon McBurney and Nicholas Hoult.

 During the novel

 A description of Renfield from the novel: